 Choose the right dog blanket

-When selecting a blanket, start with an option that is machine washable.
-We find FunnyFuzzy’s leaf shape dog blankets are a good option for you.
+When selecting a blanket, pet parents should start with one that’s machine-washable.
+FunnyFuzzy’s leaf-shaped dog blankets are a good option.

 Avoid choosing wool blankets; even washable wool can be scratchy and uncomfortable.

-And, of course, it should go without saying that you shouldn’t leave a dog who chews on a blanket alone with it.
+Of course, it should go without saying that you shouldn’t leave a dog prone to chewing alone with a blanket.
 You don’t want to risk leaving your dog with a potential choking hazard.

 Yes.
 All dogs can benefit from blankets.

-Young, old, and sick dogs need the added comfort.
+Young, old, and sick dogs need comfort while snoozing.

-Small dogs, short-haired breeds, and dogs who are prone to be more cold-blooded need the extra warmth.
+Small dogs, short-haired breeds, and dogs prone to be more cold-blooded need extra warmth.

 And giving your dog a blanket to snuggle can help her get a better night’s sleep.